pacificclimate/pdp/CONTRIBUTING.rst

 Configuration
 """""""""""""

-To avoid baking the configuration file ``pdp_config.yaml`` into the image we use `j2cli`_ which leverages the `jinja2`_ template engine to generate a config file at container runtime.
-Values in the template files can be set using environment variables passed to docker:
+Any values in the ``pdp/config.env`` file can be set at run time.
+These environment variables can be passed to docker on the command line:

 .. code:: bash